kayjan/bigtree/README.md

 - [PyPI](https://pypi.org/project/bigtree/)

 ## Components
-There are 2 segments to Big Tree, to construct tree with `Nodes` or Directed Acyclic Graph (DAG) with `DAGNode`.
+There are 2 segments to Big Tree consisting of Tree implementation and Directed Acyclic Graph (DAG) implementation.

-For Tree, there are 8 main components.
+For Tree implementation, there are 8 main components.

 1. **Node**
    1. ``BaseNode``, extendable class